Ryan J Newton

-FRSHWTR 514 - Analytical Techniques in Freshwater Sciences (Spring All Years)
+FRSHWTR 514 - Analytical Techniques in Freshwater Sciences (Spring semester every year)

-FRSHWTR 564 – Water Quality in Aquaculture (Spring All Years)
+FRSHWTR 564 – Water Quality in Aquaculture (Spring semester in even years)

-This course typically runs in the spring is a blended course (1/2 online and 1/2 in laboratory) and is part of the School’s Undergraduate Certificate in Applied Urban Aquaculture.
-Students will learn fundamental knowledge about how water properties and the microbiome of aquaculture systems impact operations and contribute to fish health and how operator controls can alter these dynamics.
+This is a blended course (1/2 online and 1/2 in laboratory) and is part of the School’s Undergraduate Certificate in Applied Urban Aquaculture.
+Students learn fundamental knowledge about how water properties and the microbiome of aquaculture systems impact operations and contribute to fish health and how operator controls can alter these dynamics.

 FRSHWTR 512 – Practicum: Developing Technologies for Aquatic Sciences (Spring 2015, 2016)